shaneabbley/Capstone_Project/README.md

 ## Data Source

 https://www.kaggle.com/datasets/rishidamarla/cancer-patients-data

+This is an excel document that list hundreds of cancer patient lifestlye.
+This includes a combination of lifestlye choices and symptoms presented in each patient.
+There are a total of 25 columns and 1000 rows within this dataset.

+## Data Exploration
-- We are using a cleaned verison of “Cancer Patients Data” which is an excel file gathered from Kaggle.
-This file contains hundreds of lung cancer patients data about their lifestyles.
-We converted this excel file to a csv and removed columns that we felt would not be useful.
-Leaving us with the columns shown here.
+- We are using a cleaned verison of “Cancer Patients Data” which is the excel file gathered from Kaggle.
+We converted this excel file to a csv and removed columns that represented symptoms as those would not be useful in our analysis.
+After doing this, weare left with the columns shown here.
 ![Screen Shot 2022-08-28 at 2 07 30 PM](https://user-images.githubusercontent.com/103154070/187778715-8747f6a1-5f50-4879-a4ca-c5fd8ff24447.png)

 -   We also renamed the labels for the “Cancer Severity” column; replacing “Low,” “Medium,” and “High” with “1,  2 and 3” respectively.
 This step was completed in order to prevent any ValueErrors that we may receive while completing our analysis.

-## Data Exploration

 ## Data Analysis